 In this contribution, fixed filter is extended to chroma components.
 Like the classifiers for luma component, a classifier based on Laplacian values and variance is applied to chroma components.
 Compared to the luma classifier of a fixed filter in ECM-10.0, the proposed chroma classifier is applied at sample level.
 In addition, when calculating the activity value, the sum of the chroma vertical and horizonal Laplacian values is multiplied by 2 before scaling.
 Similarly, the chroma variance is multiplied by 2 before scaling.
 The derived class index is then used to select a fixed filter from a chroma filter set.
 In the proposed method, a chroma fixed filter is applied to ALF input samples in a 13x13 diamond shape and DBF input samples in a 7x7 diamond shape.
 Finally, in a signalled chroma filter, one extra tap is introduced, which is applied to the fixed filter output of current sample.

 Simulation results

 The proposed method was implemented on top of ECM-10.0 and tested following common test conditions described in JVET-AE2017.
+RA and LDB results are estimated by copying one data point from anchor.